mdefrance/AutoCarver/README.md

   - *For qualitative data* implemented correlation-based filters are `cramerv_filter`, `tschuprowt_filter`
   - *For quantitative data* implemented linear filters are `spearman_filter`, `pearson_filter` and `vif_filter` for multicolinearity filtering

-**TODO: add by default measures and filters + add ranking according to several measures**
+**TODO: add by default measures and filters + add ranking according to several measures  + say that it filters out non-selected columns**

 #### Quantitative data